debisoft/tenatch/README.md

 # tenatch
-Go to tutorial folder to see tutorial.
+Go to tutorial folder to see the tutorial.